akihironagai/wrkflw/README.md

 ## Features

 - **TUI Interface**: A full-featured terminal user interface for managing and monitoring workflow executions
-- **Validate Workflow Files**: Check for syntax errors and common mistakes in GitHub Actions workflow files
+- **Validate Workflow Files**: Check for syntax errors and common mistakes in GitHub Actions workflow files with proper exit codes for CI/CD integration
 - **Execute Workflows Locally**: Run workflows directly on your machine using Docker containers
 - **Emulation Mode**: Optional execution without Docker by emulating the container environment locally
 - **Job Dependency Resolution**: Automatically determines the correct execution order based on job dependencies